Unit 6 - Practice Quiz

 C. Both models cooperating to minimize the distance to the real data distribution.

-D. The Generator maximizing the image resolution while the Discriminator minimizes noise.
+D. The Generator minimizing the Discriminator's accuracy, while the Discriminator maximizes it.

 32 In Denoising Diffusion Probabilistic Models (DDPMs), what is the primary function of the forward (diffusion) process?